 Alice has my highest recommendation for the position of Editor-in-Chief with Globex Tech.
 I'm excited to see the directions in which Globex Tech will grow under Alice's leadership.
 Please feel free to contact me for any further information.
 Thanks very much for your time.

 Robert sounds confident that Alice has the editorial and social media skills to be Editor-in-Chief.

 This recommendation letter sample is one written by a coworker for someone applying outside of the company.
 This coworker describes his personal friendship with the applicant while also pointing out the applicant's professional skills and work performance.
 He starts with a statement of strong support, as well as an explanation of why Alice is looking to step into a leadership position at a larger company.

 Robert describes Alice's past accomplishments and future potential.
 He shows how she contributed to CloudArk's growth, describing her skill in content creation and knowledge of technological trends.
 He also touches on her digital and content marketing abilities, both of which would be essential in her target job.

 In addition to discussing her experiences, Robert explains that Alice has the leadership capabilities and vision to move into an Editor-in-Chief position.
-He says she’s become the “point person” for her colleagues while also excelling at collaborative work.
-This former skill is further evidenced by virtue of the fact that the letter is written by a work colleague.
-As Alice’s friend, Robert’s also able to touch on some of her personal interests, providing an additional dimension to the letter.
+He says she's become the "point person" for her colleagues while also excelling at collaborative work.
+Alice's skill is further evidenced by virtue of the fact that the letter is written by a work colleague.
+As Alice's friend, Robert's also able to touch on some of her personal interests, providing an additional dimension to the letter.

 Overall, Robert states strong support for Alice's application and gives examples as to why she's ready to step into a position of editorial leadership.
 His letter presents Alice's editorial and marketing qualifications and proves that she's established positive relationships with her colleagues.